-The stable outlook on the long-term rating reflects S&P Global Ratings' opinion of Harwich's very strong economy, supported by strong management with good financial management policies and practices.
-We do not expect to change the rating during our two-year outlook period due to our expectation that Harwich will likely maintain its strong budgetary performance and flexibility.
+The stable outlook on the long-term rating reflects our opinion of Harwich's very strong economy, supported by strong management with good financial management policies and practices.
+We do not expect to change the rating during the two-year outlook period due to our expectation that Harwich will likely maintain its strong budgetary performance and very strong budgetary flexibility.